Installation guide¶

 Installing glmnet¶

-elapid
+- The elapid

 An important consideration¶

-, you can install the package and fit Maxent models with or without glmnet
+To simplify installing and working with elapid, you can install the package and fit Maxent models with or without glmnet.
+This is handled by fitting the maximum likelihood model with either glmnet or with sklearn.

 The results are similar, but not the same.
 This is largely because of differences in how regularization is handled.

-can handle arrays of regularization terms, which allows fine-scale control over the potential importance of different features.
-There are a series of calibrated defaults used by elapid
+glmnet can handle arrays of regularization terms, which allows fine-scale control over the potential importance of different features.
+There are a series of calibrated defaults used by elapid, which were originally defined in maxnet but have been updated in opinionated ways.

-You can typically just assign a single value for regularization scores with sklearn
+You can typically just assign a single value for regularization scores with sklearn.

 The differences are relatively small.
-When comparing models fit in maxnet
+When comparing models fit in maxnet to elapid models, the level of agreement was r2 = 0.91 for glmnet models, r2 = 0.85 for sklearn models.

-if you're interested in maintaining fidelity to the other family of Maxent tools.
+Still, I recommend users try their best to install glmnet if you're interested in maintaining fidelity to the other family of Maxent tools.